Last updated on September 13th, 2021 at 12:51 pm

 How To Prepare For Your Romania Road Trip

-- Make sure your rental car comes with the vignette (road tax) required by the Romanian state, otherwise you risk a fine of 100€ or more.
+- Make sure your rental car comes with the vignette (road tax) required by the Romanian state, otherwise, you risk a fine.

 - Last but certainly not least, don’t forget to bring along your driver’s license and make sure that the latter is valid for driving in Europe.